 Log In to your account and select My Courses to access your online study materials.
 Send us an email and we'll check it for you.

 NCCPT online documents are PDF files.
 You will need to use a PDF Reader, such as Adobe Acrobat Reader.
 Depending on the size of the PDF file and your internet connection speed, some downloads can take several minutes.
 The best course of action is to click the link and wait patiently for it to load before clicking again.

-Copies can be purchased for $19.95.
+You can print a copy of your certification from your Certification Dashboard.
+If you would like a hard copy mailed to you, you may purchase one for $19.95.
 In order to purchase, your certification must be valid (non-expired).
 Copy will be sent via first class mail to the address on file.
 We cannot fax or email copies of certifications.
-Click here to purchase: http://www.nccpt.com/store/products/certificate-copy/1407
+Click here to purchase: http://www.nccpt.com/store/products/certificate-copy/1407.